AddieX/juniordevTaskmanger/README.md

 - Pomodoro timer integration
 - Mobile app version (Not soon)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---